kdvolder/spring-blog-2015-03/README.md

 }
 ```

-Relaunch your app again and try to access http://localhost:${port}/hello?name=yourname.
+Relaunch your app again and try to access http://localhost:8888/hello?name=yourname.
 You should get the default "Welcome yourname" message.

 Now go ahead and try editing `application.properties` and change the greeting to something else.
-We already have everything in place to correctly define the property, but, you'll notice that the editor is still unaware of our newly minted property:
+Allthough we already have everything in place to correctly define the property at run-time, you'll notice that the editor is still unaware of our newly minted property:

 ![unknown-prop]

-What's still missing to make the editor aware is the `spring-configuration-metadata.json` file documenting our property.
+What's still missing to make the editor aware is the `spring-configuration-metadata.json` file.
 This file is created at build-time by the `spring-boot-configuration-processor` which is a Java Annotation Processor.
 We have to add this processor to our project and make sure it is executed during project builds.

 Add this to the `pom.xml`: